ibm-cloud-docs/account/faqs-account.md

 {: #move-org-diff-account}
 {: faq}

 Currently, you can't move an org to a different account.
-However, you can re-create the org with the same credentials in a different account to mimic this functionality.
+However, you can re-create the org with the same credentials in a different account to mimic this functions.
 For more information, see [Adding orgs and spaces](/docs/account?topic=account-orgsspacesusers#createorg).

 ## Why do I get logged out of my account?
 {: #user-session-log-out}